THE REPUBLIC P-47 THUNDERBOLT

 Wing area, 300-sq. ft.

 Top scoring American aces flew all three aircraft.
-And pilots who were faithfully served by one or the other of these fine aircraft tend to regard their particular plane as the best, as is natural.
+Pilots who were faithfully served by one or the other of these fine aircraft tend to regard their particular plane as the best, as is natural.

 For sure, fighter pilots are a different cut of guys.
 I guess we got spoiled because we were considered the "cream of the crop."
 In most cases, not all, but most, if you were going into the USAAC, USAAF, USAF, or whatever name it was called at the time, the majority of us young bucks wanted fighters (1055) and not multiengine (bombers, transports, surveillance, rescue, etc.).
 I've seen the disappointment at "wash out" time, when the primary and basic flight instruction group was split up prior to advanced training.
 The men that couldn't cut it went on to multiengine advanced training bases, while the "cream" went on to single engine bases to fly the AT-6 Texan (advanced fighter trainer).